Gemei/GTA-IV-Realistic-Fuel-Mod/README.md

 Q. Can you add stealing points for fuel
 Q. They are in the mod already, they just don't show up on the mapradar.
 If you think a new location should be added, leave a comment at gta4-mods.com.

-Q. You didn't anwser my question.
-A. If you've encountered a problem not described here, please fill a new issue report at this link httpscode.google.comprealistic-fuel-modissuesentrytemplate=Defect%20report%20from%20user.
-If you have a comment about this mod or you just want to suggest something, write a comment at GTA4-mods.com.